 Article 8 – General obligations of States Parties

-1. States Parties undertake to respect, protect and fulfil the right to development for all, without discrimination of any kind on the basis of race, colour, sex, gender, language, religion, political or other opinion, national, ethnic or social origin, property, disability, birth, age or other status, in accordance with obligations set forth in the present Convention.
+1. States Parties undertake to respect, protect and fulfil the right to development for all, online and offline, without discrimination of any kind on the basis of race, colour, sex, gender, language, religion, cultural background, political or other opinion, national, ethnic or social origin, property, disability, birth, age or other status, in accordance with obligations set forth in the present Convention.

 2. States Parties shall ensure that public authorities and institutions at all levels act in conformity with the present Convention.